simsekelif/TIYC/README.md

 You can see the live version here: https://vercel.com/elif-simseks-projects/tell-me-if-you-can

 ##About the Project
 This project is my first step into the web development journey.
-I have usede HTML, CSS, JavaScript.
-Responsiveness and accesibilty were also 2 ipmportant keys while developing this project.
+I have used HTML, CSS, JavaScript.

 ##How to Play
 **Get Ready:** Gather your friends and pick your team.
 One player explains the "Main Word" while avoiding the "Forbidden Words".